 Amy Wilkerson is a transracial and international adoptee from Chile, as well as a licensed clinical social worker.
 She has been in reunion with her biological family for over 20 years and has always had a passion for working with the complexities of adoption.
 Amy is in private practice specializing in complex trauma, adoption, reunion, race, and identity building.
 Her passion is helping individuals find the courage to live their lives authentically while staying in connection with themselves and others.
 Amy is also the author of the children’s book, Being Adopted, and co-host of the podcast, Adoptees Dish.
 Amy traveled with Ties in 2008 to Korea and Cambodia and believes homeland tours are a profound way for adoptees to integrate meaningful insights for the identity building process.
 Email: email@example.com

 Erin Ahlquist is a Licensed Professional Counselor (LPC) and international and transracial adoptee from India.
 Erin has worked with individuals and families for 11 years as a mental health therapist in Oregon.
+For clients outside of Oregon, Erin can do consultation services.
 She specializes in Early Childhood, Trauma, Adoption, and Autism Spectrum Disorders.
 Erin has traveled with The Ties Program as a participant herself in 2017 and as Adjunct Travel Staff since 2018.
 Her service to families traveling with Guatemalan Ties has been exemplary.
 She provides an open, non-judgmental listening ear and source of support to all Ties participants as she strives to help them discover insights into their life experience of adoption.
-Email: email@example.com
+Email: firstname.lastname@example.org

 We will be adding to this list.
 Watch for updates here.